lifeplus1/CosmicHub/DEPLOYMENT_GUIDE.md

 ✅ **Responsive**: Mobile-optimized chart display
-✅ **Font Loading**: Optimized Google Fonts with fallbacks ✅ **Authentication**: Enhanced Firebase token management with auto-refresh
+✅ **Font Loading**: Optimized Google Fonts with fallbacks ✅ **Authentication**: Enhanced Firebase token management with auto-refresh ✅ **User Profiles**: Comprehensive registration with birth info, preferences, and notifications

 #### Deployment Steps:
 Same as HealWave - use any of the three options above